shaik1002/biggitlabbomb/doc/administration/dedicated/configure_instance.md

 #### Activate SAML with a Support Request

-If you are unable to use Switchboard to activate or update SAML for your GitLab Dedicated instance, you can open a [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650):
+To activate SAML for your GitLab Dedicated instance:

-1. To make the necessary changes, include the desired [SAML configuration block](../../integration/saml.md#configure-saml-support-in-gitlab) for your GitLab application in your support ticket.
+1. To make the necessary changes, include the desired [SAML configuration block](../../integration/saml.md#configure-saml-support-in-gitlab) for your GitLab application in your [support ticket](https://support.gitlab.com/hc/en-us/requests/new?ticket_form_id=4414917877650).
 At a minimum, GitLab needs the following information to enable SAML for your instance:
    - IDP SSO Target URL
    - Certificate fingerprint or certificate
    - NameID format